Once in a while, a customer will call and ask if cutting coils is a good idea.

 Because Square ends and Pigtail ends are designed to make full contact with their mounting points, they would have to be re-shaped after they were cut.
 But in order to re-shape them the steel would have to be heated and heat is a spring’s worst enemy.

 So, Coil springs with Square or Pigtail ends can not be safely cut.

-The reason is it only takes 400 degrees F to start annealing spring steel.
-Anneal means the steel begin’s to soften and a soft spring can not hold up your vehicle.
+It only takes 400 degrees F to start annealing spring steel.
+When springs anneal, it’s steel begins to soften and a soft spring can not hold up your vehicle.
 You, the spring owner, can not do anything to make a soft spring hard again.
 A heated spring is a ruined spring.

 The first thing you need to know is that cutting a coil spring will not only lower the vehicle, but it will also stiffen the spring making the ride and handling a bit firmer.
 But this is a good thing because lowering a vehicle reduces the amount of suspension travel.
 A stiffer spring will help reduce bottoming out.

 A safe place to start is by measuring how much you want to lower the vehicle.
 Then cut 1/2 that measurement off the length of the springs and reinstall them.
 Then take her for a drive, and drive it like you stole it to get the springs well worked and seated properly.